voletiv/mcvd-pytorch/README.md

 Note that this code can be used to generate images by setting data.num_frames=0, data.num_frames_cond=0, data.num_frames_future=0.

-Many unused options also exist which are from the original code by https://github.com/ermongroup/ncsnv2.
+Many unused options also exist which are from the original code by https://github.com/ermongroup/ncsnv2, mostly applicable only to images.

 ## For LPIPS